 Withington in the Gambia 2018

-Here follows reports and impressions from Sixth Form pupils recently returned from The Gambia.
-They have had and eye-opening and amazing time finding out more about the country and enjoyed meeting many smiling and friendly Gambian people, young and old!
+Here follows reports and impressions from Sixth Form pupils who visited The Gambia in December 2018.
+They had and eye-opening and amazing time finding out more about the country and enjoyed meeting many smiling and friendly Gambian people, young and old!

 History and Politics